University Honors and Scholars Programs

 Allie Bolter, Teach@Mines Program Coordinator

-Kassandra Pontilo, UHSP Program Coordinator
+Kassandra Pontilo, UHS Program Coordinator

 HNRS105.
 INNOVATION AND DISCOVERY IN ENGINEERING, ARTS, AND SCIENCES I. 3.0 Semester Hrs.